Makuria: Terminal period (1366–late 15th century)

 Very little is known about the history of Makuria after 1366.
 In 1367 the Mamluks sent letters to two Nubian rulers.
 One, Apakyre, had his seat in Gebel Adda and the other, a certain Shihab al-Din Majid, in Qasr Ibrim.
 Both were very likely the protagonists of the previous civil war.
-In 1397 a presumabely Makurian king called Nazir was dethroned by his unnamed cousin and fled to Egypt, helping the Mamluks against a Bedouin coalition led by the Banu Kanz.
+In 1397 a presumably Makurian king called Nazir was dethroned by his unnamed cousin and fled to Egypt, helping the Mamluks against a Bedouin coalition led by the Banu Kanz.
 The Banu Kanz were finally expelled from Aswan in 1412/3 and soon intermarried with the Nubians as far south as Wadi es-Sebua, if not Korosko.
 This resulted in the ethnogenesis of the Muslim-Nubian Kunuz tribe, while Makuria lost the border to Egypt for good.
 A graffito from Gebel Adda that likely dates to the 14th–15th centuries mentions an Eparch called Akiri and some unnamed king (previously read as "Taanego"), while others mention a king Koudlaniel as well as a certain king Tienossi of Ilenat.
 The last known Makurian king is Joel, who is mentioned in two inscriptions and two documents, one of which from 1463.
 (Note: The other is without a date, but was previously read as being from 1483/4.)
 Perhaps it was under Joel that Makuria experienced one final renaissance.

 Makuria most likely collapsed soon after the reign of Joel, probably still in the late 15th century.
 The palatial complex of Gebel Adda and its church were abandoned still in the 15th century, while Qasr Ibrim was completely abandoned.
 About the year 1500 a Syrian traveller called John visited Nubia.
 He reported to the Portuguese missionary Francisco Álvares that the Nubians were still nominal Christians who had no king but only lords.
 Each lord resided in a castle, of which there were around 150 in number.
-On the other hand another 16th-century Portuguese source, historian João de Barros, mentioned a Christian Nubian queen called Gaua who sent an embassy to Ethiopia in the early 1520s.
+On the other hand, another 16th-century Portuguese source, historian João de Barros, mentioned a Christian Nubian queen called Gaua who sent an embassy to Ethiopia in the early 1520s.
 It remains unclear where exactly said embassy originated, although Upper Nubia seems more likely.
 In 1518 an Egyptian source mentioned a Nubian ruler, but without saying where he resided and if he was Christian or Muslim.
 In the mid-16th century the Ottomans finally conquered Nubia as far south as the 3rd cataract, but Ottoman sources do not mention any Nubian kingdoms.
 Further south Dongola had been annexed by the recently established and Islamized Funj Sultanate with its capital Sennar by 1523.